sdiehl/wiwinwlh/tutorial.md

 extensions: *general* and *specialized*.

-The inherent problem with classifying extensions into general and specialized categories is that it's a subjective classification.
+The inherent problem with classifying extensions into general and specialized categories is that it is a subjective classification.
 Haskellers who do theorem proving research will have a very different interpretation of Haskell than people who do web programming.
 Thus, we will use the following classifications:

 * *Benign* implies both that importing the extension won't change the semantics of the module if not used and that enabling it makes it no easier to shoot yourself in the foot.
-* *Historical* implies that one shouldn't use this extension, it's in GHC purely for backwards compatibility.
+* *Historical* implies that one shouldn't use this extension, it is in GHC purely for backwards compatibility.
 Sometimes these are dangerous to enable.
 * *Steals syntax* means that enabling this extension means that certain code valid in vanilla Haskell will no longer be accepted.
 For example, `f $(a)` is the same as `f $ (a)` in Haskell98, but `TemplateHaskell` will interpret